What Is The Square Root Of 900

 Tip 2: Practice Prime Factorization

 Prime factorization is a powerful method for finding square roots, especially for larger numbers.
+For each pair, take one factor out of the square root.
 Break down the number into its prime factors, and then pair up the factors.
-For each pair, take one factor out of the square root.
 If any factors are left unpaired, leave them inside the square root.

 Example: Find the square root of 144.
 The prime factorization of 144 is 2^4 * 3^2.
 This can be written as (2 * 2) * (2 * 2) * (3 * 3).
 Taking one of each pair gives you 2 * 2 * 3 = 12.
-Therefore, the square root of 144 is 12.
+So, the square root of 144 is 12.
 Practice with different numbers to become proficient in prime factorization.
 Use online tools or calculators to check your work and ensure accuracy.

 Tip 3: Use Estimation and Approximation